Sorry, you need to enable JavaScript to visit this website.

 In June 2021, the parliamentary majority behind the strategy on parallel societies agreed to extend the efforts to combat parallel societies to also focus on residential areas at risk of being classified as parallel societies.
 Measures include initiatives to attract more people in employment and education to such residential areas, thus, changing the composition of the population in residential areas at risk of being classified as parallel societies.

 Regarding the term ‘ghetto’, the political agreement also contains an agreement on changing the terminology from ‘ghetto’ to ‘parallel society’ and from ‘hard ghetto’ to ‘transformation residential area’.
-The legislation implementing the political agreement was adopted by the Danish Parliament and entered into force on 1 December 2021.
+The legislation implementing the political agreement was adopted by the Danish Parliament and entered into force in December 2021.